Toronto Travel Guide

 Telephone: (416) 395 0067

-Formerly the Art Gallery of North York, the Museum of Contemporary Canadian Art opened its doors in 1999 keen to display modern Canadian art that addresses current Canadian narratives.
-Situated in trendy downtown Toronto, Mocca boasts a collection of 400 artworks by 140 different Canadian artists, despite its small size.
+Formerly the Art Gallery of North York, the Museum of Contemporary Canadian Art opened its doors in 1999 keen to display modern Canadian art that addresses current Canadian narratives and global issues.
+Situated in trendy downtown Toronto, Mocca boasts a permanent collection of about 400 artworks by 140 different Canadian artists, despite its small size.
 With most works created since 1985, Mocca offers great insight into contemporary Canadian society.
 A country once renowned for its loose immigration laws, Canada is home to a mix of cultures, which makes for a stimulating art world.
-Look out for group exhibitions with international artists and the annual Mocca Award in Contemporary Art.
+Look out for group exhibitions with international artists and the annual Mocca Award in Contemporary Art.<br /><br />

 Toronto Islands